 The Alabama Personal Responsibility Education Program (APREP) is a federally funded program of the Department of Health and Human Services, Administration for Children and Families and managed by ADPH's Bureau of Family Health Services, Adolescent Pregnancy Prevention Branch.

-APREP provides funding to three community-based projects to educate adolescents ages 15 to 19 years on both abstinence and contraception to prevent pregnancy and sexually transmitted infections (STIs), including HIV/AIDS, as well as adulthood preparation topics.
+APREP provides funding to five community-based projects to educate adolescents ages 13 to 19 years on both abstinence and contraception to prevent pregnancy and sexually transmitted infections (STIs), including HIV/AIDS, as well as adulthood preparation topics.

 State Personal Responsibility Education Program

 Signed into law on March 23, 2010, the Patient Protection and Affordable Care Act amended Title V of the Social Security Act to include a new formula grant program entitled the Personal Responsibility Education Program.
 Funds must be used for a program designed to educate youth on both abstinence and contraception to prevent pregnancy and STIs, including HIV/AIDS, as well as at least three adulthood preparation topics.
 In Alabama, the adulthood topics are:

 - Healthy relationships, such as positive self-esteem and relationship dynamics, friendships, dating, romantic involvement, marriage, and family interactions;

 - Adolescent development, such as the development of healthy attitudes and values about adolescent growth and development, body image, racial and ethnic diversity, and other related subjects;

 - Healthy life skills, such as goal-setting, decision making, negotiation, communication and interpersonal skills, and stress management.

 ADPH made these funds available for community organizations through a competitive selection process.
 The organizations had to identify high risk youth and local partnerships through which they would deliver programming.
 The following organizations are current grant recipients:

 Please contact the Adolescent Pregnancy Prevention Branch for additional information, or contact the community programs directly.